SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Multi-view 3D Reconstruction

 \subsection{Energy Function}

-As the image-based loss in our inverse rendering problem (Equation~\ref{eq:invrendering}) we simply choose the $L_2$ distance between the rendered images and the target views, that is $\mathcal{L}_{\mathrm{img}}(R(\Theta),I)=||R(\Theta)-I||^2$.
+For simplicity we choose the $L_2$ distance between the rendered and the target images as our image-based loss, that is $\mathcal{L}_{\mathrm{img}}(R(\Theta),I)=||R(\Theta)-I||^2$.
 The loss is summed over all target views.
 In this proof of concept scenario, the optimization parameters $\Theta$ include only the SDF values, as we assume the other rendering parameters are known.
+Minimizing the image-based loss by optimizing SDF values requires differentiable rendering, where we compute the gradient of the image loss w.r.t. the SDF values as in Section~\ref{sec:sdfraycasting}.

 In addition, we impose a regularization loss that ensures that the SDF values $\Theta$ represent a valid signed distance function, that is, its gradient should have unit magnitude.
-Writing the SDF represented by $\Theta$ as a function $f(x;\theta)$, where $x$ is a point in 3D, the regularization loss is
+Writing the SDF represented by $\Theta$ as a function $f(x;\Theta)$, where $x$ is a point in 3D, the regularization loss is

 In practice, we obtain the gradients via finite differencing and we compute a discrete sum over the SDF grid vertices.